SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

   - Duplication
   - Community
 - Traffic light review system accepted, provisional, not-acccpeted?
-- No submissions from outside the projec - why?
+- No submissions from outside the project - why?
 - What more can be done to get more instrument teams on board?
 - Tweaks to the review process
 - Formal role - Affilated Package Liaison
-- What is the benifit of being an affilated package in general and for the maintainer?
+- What is the benefit of being an affilated package in general and for the maintainer?
   - Stamp of approval certain standand and will work with sunpy
   - Premotion of affiliated packages

 - Punch plans on being affliated packages but may have some duplication so how will that work?
   - pipeline code may have some duplication would that fail the the duplication
   - frozen requiments on older packages what would happen - would it go from pass to fail status?
-- STIX plans to have seperate packages for pipeline 'stixcore' and user facing 'stixpy' which aims to be sunpy affliated
+- STIX plans to have separate packages for pipeline 'stixcore' and user facing 'stixpy' which aims to be sunpy affliated
-- Pipline instrumemt code maybe a special case?
+- Pipeline instrumemt code maybe a special case?
-- Going through the review process does not transfer control of deveolpment - still held by repo owners
+- Going through the review process does not transfer control of development - still held by repo owners
 - Yearly re-review
 - Goal is to help improve, not shame or demand
 - Heliopy standards - not clear on web page